Eliot-Roxbergh/notes_pinephone/README.md

 tl;dr When tested, calls works on 2G and 3G.
 Texing works on all networks.

 Applies to carriers Tre (altough they have no 2G ofc) and Telia:
 Calls work very well on 3G.
 But it seems like it doesn't want to connect on 4G (peculiar considering data works), either a text is received for the missed call (Telia) or it says for caller that you're "busy" (!)
 (Tre).
-2G works, although there is some (not too loud) constant interference on the speakers, also in case of bad coverage (or maybe at random in some situations?) there might be bad interference getting transmitted to the other party.
+2G works, although there is some (not too loud) constant interference on the speakers, also in case of bad coverage (or maybe it was a coincidence?) there might be bad interference getting transmitted to the other party.

 Comment: When I tested 2G, hot swapping headset, I managed to crash mic?
 Regardless it did not work in calls, with headset or not before restart.